-- A nursery is available for infants to three year-olds during Sunday School and the morning worship service.
+- A nursery is available for infants to five year-olds during Sunday School and the morning worship service.
 It is on the second floor of the church.

 - The pastor invites the children of all ages to come up to the steps for Time for Children during the worship service.

 - Following the Time for Children, those who are four years-old to third grade will be invited to go to their own worship service.
 The children participate in a hands-on, Montessori-based worship service called, Children Worship and Wonder; younger children may go to the nursery.